workarea-commerce/workarea/docs/source/articles/use-an-existing-workarea-app.html.md

 $ bin/rails workarea:test
 ```

-For more details on Workarea's testing functionality, see [Testing](/articles/testing.html).
+For more details on Workarea's testing functionality, see [Testing Concepts](/articles/testing-concepts.html).

 ### 9. Stop the Services